The governed AI workspace

 • Evidence of who approved what, when

-For IT and leadership
+05 · For IT & leadership

-One rollout model instead of fifteen pilots
+One rollout instead of fifteen pilots

 • Single control plane for skills, tools, and access